wsydney76/craft-contentoverview/README.md

 A single tab can be shown in a dashboad widget.

-Select a tab to show and set the widget width to 4 (full width)
+Select a tab to show and set the widget width to Full (full width), if you want to spread the widget over all dashboard columns, otherwise to Two (half width) in order to use it with two or three columns.

+One column is too narrow to be useful.

 ![screenshot](/images/widgetsettings.jpg)